maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

 ### End result:
-In the end, using a Python code that sends the data over Serial, it was really easy to make a square shape.
+In the end, using Python code that sends the data over Serial, it was really easy to make a square shape.

 ````
 import serial